-Getting a question you don’t know the answer to is an extremely terrifying experience at work.
-The problem is we put so much pressure on ourselves to know the answer to every single question within a moment's notice.
+1. The Problem: we put too much pressure on ourselves to know the answer to every single question within a moment's notice.
 That is equivalent to treating yourself as if you were a google search engine, NOT POSSIBLE!
-We can hardly remember people’s names let alone the answer to EVERYTHING!
-Instead of feeling the pressure to know the answer to everything at the blink of an eye, realistically, you should feel the pressure to know how to get the answer to anything and follow up within 24 hours.
-That is more a realistic expectation than knowing the answer to everything in a moment's notice.
-If you work for a company it is really valuable if you know how to navigate the oil tanker in order to solve problems rather than know the answer to everything and anything, instantly.
+We can hardly remember people's names, let alone the answer to EVERYTHING!
+You should feel the pressure to know how to get the answer to almost anything within a quick timeframe.
+In the corporate world, it is valuable to understand how to navigate the organization to find answers and solve problems.

-The brain does a funny thing when we feel unrealistic pressure.
+2. The Upside: The brain does a funny thing when we feel unrealistic pressure.
 The brain starts focusing on all the horrible possibilities if we don't know an answer.
-What if we look stupid, what if we look like we are dropping the ball, what if we lose credibility, what if the person asking loses respect for us, what if, what if?
+What if we look foolish, look unprepared, or develop a bad reputation.

-Instead of obsessively focusing on ourselves and how bad we are going to look, I find what really helps is to remember this is a chance to make the person asking the question to look good and feel good.
-How do we do that?
+Instead of focusing on ourselves and how bad we are going to look, I find it helps to remember there is a lot of upside to not knowing the answer.
+You learn something, have a reason to follow up, can build trust by following up quickly, and you can make the other person feel great.

 Let's look at two scenarios.